LiorSinai/liorsinai.github.io/_posts/2021-08-11-sudoku-reader-part4-cnn.md

 <figcaption>MNIST dataset.</figcaption>
 </figure>

 I trained my model and then discovered very quickly that despite a 99% test accuracy, it was not the best dataset for a model that will mostly be aimed at computer printed digits.
-To understand why, let us look at the [Char74K][Char74K] dataset which is a based off computer fonts:
+To understand why, let us look at a different dataset, the [Char74K][Char74K] dataset.
+It is based on computer fonts:
 <figure class="post-figure">
 <img class="img-95"
     src="/assets/posts/sudoku-reader/char74k_sample.png"